vhive-serverless/vSwarm/README.md

 be run on a knative cluster, and most can also be run locally with `docker-compose`.
 Please see the [running benchmarks document](/docs/running_benchmarks.md) for detailed instructions on how to run a benchmark locally or on a cluster.

+We have a detailed outline on the benchmarking methodology used, which you can find [here](/docs/methodology.md).

 ## Contributing a Benchmark